 Carolyn Brigit Flynn

 Carolyn's essay "Safe Houses: Giving Refuge" was published in the Spring 2020 issue of Kosmos: Journal for Global Transformation

 FROM WHITE CLOUD PRESS

 Edited by Carolyn Brigit Flynn

 SACRED STONE, SACRED WATER reveals the soul of Ireland through the eyes of fourteen women writers and artists who accompanied Carolyn on a writing retreat and tour of Ireland in September 2016.
-In poems, essays, photographs and artwork, they captured their experience of the exquisite Irish landscape, sacred sites, and the welcoming spirit of the Irish people.
+In poems, essays, photographs and artwork, they captured their experience of the exquisite Irish landscape, transformative sacred sites, and the welcoming spirit of the Irish people.